 It’s easy to see how this arrangement trickles down to YouTube, the world’s largest online video-sharing platform.
 First, there’s an obvious lack of relevant content—while this analysis was conducted in January, 2021, most videos that pop up are from 2019, before Covid-19 entered our lives.
 Still, some of the most inflammatory propaganda directed against Medicare for All was published while the virus was taking a heavy toll on thousands of Americans.
 In addition to being outdated, top search results for Medicare for All tend to come from mass media conglomerates, externally-funded influencers, and news pundits, rather than the user community.
 Videos from Verizon, Comcast, HBO, News Corp., and the The Heritage Foundation tend to surface above other accounts, which makes the top search results identical to what one would watch on TV.

 There are many reasons why some videos appear first on YouTube searches—high comment count, length of video, number of shares, etc.—and these factors are further influenced by the ability of corporations to invest across social media networks in order to further disseminate their content.
 While there’s little we can do about YouTube’s idea of “fair and balanced,” proponents for Medicare for All in the U.S. can use this analysis to familiarize themselves with how different groups and individuals spread misinformation about universal healthcare.
-For example, a lot of anti-M4A content fails to mention the true extent of the U.S. healthcare crisis and the lives that could be saved through a single-payer system.
+For example, a lot of anti-M4A content fails to mention the true extent of the U.S. healthcare crisis and the number of lives that could be saved through a single-payer system.

 Listed below are the 25 top videos that show up when I search for “Medicare for All” on YouTube (along with their date of publication, length, and sources of funding) in the order that they appear in my results.
 While this is clearly not a scientific study and YouTube’s search considers “many signals,” I am curious to know how many of the same videos show up first when others search for the term.